alexch/codelikethis/public/lessons/learn_to_code_with_javascript/hashes.md

 # Why is it called a hash?

 The most common and useful implementation of this data structure uses something called a *hashing function* to make the lookup efficient.
-(A hashing function allows you to have **huge** amounts of data and still access a single item very quickly.)
+A hashing function allows you to have **huge** amounts of data and still access a single item very quickly.
+Think of the Dewey Decimal System: when you look up a book in the index, it tells you what aisle and shelf to visit to find that book.
+You don't need to search through the entire library; you just need to search a single shelf.

 Because programmers are humans, and humans can be very literal-minded, people named it based on *how* it works, rather than *what* it does or *why* it does it.